Rumoured date for Love Island final for winter series, and favourites to win

 The official date for the Love Island 2023 final hasn’t been announced yet by ITV.
 However – as the show normally runs for eight weeks and always finishes on a Monday – we can be fairly confident in saying the final will take place on Monday March 13, 2023.

 This will take us exactly eight weeks from the series’ first episode, on Monday, January 16.
-So get your popcorn ready for then!
+So get your popcorn ready and cancel your plans for then!

 Who are the favourites to win Love Island 2023?

-The current favourites to win Love Island 2023 are Will Young and Jessie Winter, with odds of 1/1.
-In second place are Tanya Manhenga and Shaq Muhammed with 7/2 odds.
-Third place is Lana Jenkins and Ron Hall, with odds of 11/2.
-Lana is also the fourth favourite to win, but this time with Casey O’Gorman.
-And coming up fifth are Samie Elishi and Tom Clare.
+The current favourites to win Love Island 2023 are Will Young and Jessie Winter.
+Next is Lana Jenkins and Ron Hall, with third place going to Tanya Manhenga and Shaq Muhammed.
+In fourth place are Samie Elishi and Tom Clare, with Olivia Hawkins and Kai Fagan in fifth.
+But that can all change very quickly!

 Love Island continues on ITV2 and ITVX tonight at 9pm.